 The armed forces are a huge part of the life in Easton, employing 12.65% of the workforce.
 While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Healthcare industries employ 28.08% and 18.49% of the civilian workforce, respectively.

-Easton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Easton doesn't have a public transportation system that people use for their commute.

 The per capita income in Easton in 2022 was $18,840, which is low income relative to Texas and the nation.
 This equates to an annual income of $75,360 for a family of four.
 However, Easton contains both very wealthy and poor people as well.
 Easton also has one of the higher rates of people living in poverty in the nation, with 31.33% of its population below the federal poverty line.